terraform-provider-openstack/terraform-provider-openstack/website/docs/r/lb_member_v2.html.markdown

 * `admin_state_up` - (Optional) The administrative state of the member.
   A valid value is true (UP) or false (DOWN).
 Defaults to true.

+* `monitor_address` - (Optional) An alternate IP address used for health monitoring a backend member.
+  Available only for Octavia

+* `monitor_port` - (Optional) An alternate protocol port used for health monitoring a backend member.
+  Available only for Octavia

 ## Attributes Reference

 The following attributes are exported: